Stay on the homestead

 Activities from the doorstep

-Transported in our safety boat, and subject to tides and weather, we can sometimes provide a short trip across to Dernish Island, offering the peace and tranquillity of ‘get away from it all’ walks and access to a stunning fossil beach facing the full force of the Atlantic.
+Transported in our safety boat, and subject to tides and weather, we can sometimes provide a short trip in the Grange River channel, offering the peace and tranquillity of ‘getting away from it all’ on the water.

 We provide an assortment of ‘sit on top’ kayaks.
 From the slipway, the sheltered tidal Grange River channel provides miles of pleasant waters, teeming with wildlife and the seal colony only 400 metres away.
-Kayaking from the house gives access to Dernish and Conors Islands and to the dunes and glorious sandy two mile long beach at Streedagh – where a number of ships from the Spanish Armada were sunk.
+Kayaking from the house gives access to the dunes and glorious sandy two mile long beach at Streedagh – where a number of ships from the Spanish Armada were sunk.

-We also provide a few bicycles so you might explore the locality in your own time and at your own pace.
-Two local rides should easily get you north to Mullaghmore Harbour with the stunning coastal ride past Classiebawn Castle or south to Lissadel House, former home of Countess Markievicz and regularly visited by WB Yeats.
+If you are interested in cycling, you can hire bicycles from Wild Atlantic Wheels (contact email@example.com) Two local rides should easily get you north to Mullaghmore Harbour with the stunning coastal ride past Classiebawn Castle or south to Lissadel House, former home of Countess Markievicz and regularly visited by WB Yeats.

-If you wish to arrange a suitable and structured introduction to these activities, we can arrange access local specialist companies who can provide expert tuition, guidance and advanced equipment: Steve and Geraldine, although experienced kayakers found lots to learn with Sligo Kayak.
+If you wish to arrange a suitable and structured introduction to these and other activities such as yoga, we can introduce you to local specialist companies who can provide expert tuition, guidance and advanced equipment: Steve and Geraldine, although experienced kayakers found lots to learn with Sligo Kayak.
 The locally based Wild Atlantic Wheels have the added attraction of electric bikes!